-Embark Technology, Inc.

-Class A common stock offered by the Shareholder

-Up to $30,\!450,\!000$ shares of Class A common stock, consisting of:

-- the Upfront Commitment Fee, which are the 450,000 shares of Class A common stock that we issued to Cantor as consideration for its execution and delivery of the Purchase Agreement on the Signing Date: and - up to 30,000,000 shares of Class A common stock consisting that we may elect, in our sole discretion, to issue and sell to Cantor, from time to time from and after the Commencement Date under the Purchase Agreement.

-Terms of the Offering

-The Shareholder will determine when and how it will dispose of any shares of Class A common stock registered under this prospectus for resale.

-Use of Proceeds

-We will not receive any proceeds from any sale of shares of Class A common stock by the Shareholder.
+THE OFFERING Issuer Embark Technology, Inc. Class A common stock offered by the Shareholder Up to 30,450,000 shares of Class A common stock, consisting of: the Upfront Commitment Fee, which are the 450,000 shares of Class A common stock that we issued to Cantor as consideration for its execution and delivery of the Purchase Agreement on the Signing Date; and up to 30,000,000 shares of Class A common stock consisting that we may elect, in our sole discretion, to issue and sell to Cantor, from time to time from and after the Commencement Date under the Purchase Agreement.
+Terms of the Offering The Shareholder will determine when and how it will dispose of any shares of Class A common stock registered under this prospectus for resale.
+Use of Proceeds We will not receive any proceeds from any sale of shares of Class A common stock by the Shareholder.
 Assuming a price per Class A common stock of \$1.50, the closing price of our common stock on May 27, 2022, we may receive up to \$43.7 million in aggregate gross proceeds from the Shareholder under the Purchase Agreement in connection with sales of our Class A common stock to the Stockholder pursuant to the Purchase Agreement after the date of this prospectus.
 However, the actual proceeds may be less than this amount depending on the number of share of our Class A common stock sold and the price at which the shares of Class A common stock are sold.
 We intend to use any proceeds from the Facility for working capital and other general corporate purposes.
 Additionally, we may use a portion of the net proceeds to us for acquisitions of or investments in businesses, technologies, or other assets.
 We may also use the net proceeds to refinance or to repay outstanding indebtedness or consummate stock repurchases.
 Pending other uses, we intend to invest the net proceeds to us in investment-grade, interest-bearing securities such as money market funds, certificates of deposit, or direct or guaranteed obligations of the U.S. government, or hold as cash.
-We cannot predict whether the net proceeds invested will yield a favorable return.
-See "Use of Proceeds."
+We cannot predict whether the net proceeds."
+Market for Class A common stock The Class A common stock is currently traded on Nasdaq under the symbol "EMBK."